-Besides the applications in epilepsy and clinical depression, early warning signals, especially those based on critical slowing down, have been found in the onset of other diseases.
-For example, Quail et al \cite{quail2015predicting} detect early warning signals to predict the onset of abnormal alternating cardiac rhythms.
-They treat embryonic chick cardiac cells with a potassium channel blocker, which leads to the initiation of alternating rhythms, and associate the transition with a period-doubling bifurcation.
-When the system approaches the bifurcation, its dynamics slow down, and noise amplification and oscillations in the autocorrelation function appear in the aggregate’s interbeat intervals.
-Based on the return maps that relate the current interbeat interval with the following interbeat interval, its slope can be used to assess how far the system is from the transition.
-Hsieh et al. \cite{hsieh2014changing} develop a statistical indicator based on probabilistic risk assessment framework to predict and access the ozone-associated lung function decrement, and propose a composite indicator as predictor, which includes standard deviation, coefficient of variation, skewness, autocorrelation and coefficient of spatial correlation.
-Tambuyzer et al. \cite{tambuyzer2014interleukin} find that amplitude increases of interleukin-6 fluctuations of individual pigs can be used as indicator of the infection state.
+In addition to applications in epilepsy and clinical depression, early warning signals, especially those based on critical slowing down, have been found to occur prior to the onset of other diseases.
+For example, Quail et al.\cite{quail2015predicting} detected early warning signals that predicted the onset of abnormal alternating cardiac rhythms.
+They treated embryonic chick cardiac cells with a potassium channel blocker; such treatment leads to the initiation of alternating rhythms, and the transition is associated with a period-doubling bifurcation.
+When the system approaches the bifurcation, its dynamics slow down, and noise amplification and oscillations in the autocorrelation function appear in the aggregate interbeat intervals.
+On return maps, the slope of the line that relates the current interbeat interval to the following interbeat interval can indicate how far the system is from the transition.
+Hsieh et al. \cite{hsieh2014changing} developed a statistical indicator based on a probabilistic risk assessment framework and used it to predict and assess ozone-associated decrements in lung function.
+They proposed a composite indicator as a predictor; the indicator includes standard deviation, coefficient of variation, skewness, autocorrelation, and coefficient of spatial correlation.
+Tambuyzer et al. \cite{tambuyzer2014interleukin} found that increases in the amplitude of fluctuations in interleukin-6 levels in individual pigs can be used as an indicator of the infection state.

-In addition, for noisy biological systems, the critical slowing down do not always indicate an upcoming critical transition.
-Due to the decreased stability of the attractor, systems may exhibit flickering between two states until the alternative attractor is eventually gaining stability and becoming the new stable state \cite{balling2019diagnosing}, which has been found in the onset of paroxysmal atrial fibrillation \cite{rikkert2016slowing} and epilepsy \cite{kramer2012human}.
-In conclusion, the development and experimental validation of early warning signals for the onset of diseases is a promising direction, which can be used for future therapeutic applications, such as prediction of therapeutic responses and clinical outcomes, and for the design of personalized treatments.
+Critical slowing down does not always indicate an upcoming critical transition for noisy biological systems.
+Due to the decreased stability of the attractor, systems may exhibit flickering between two states until the alternative attractor eventually gains stability and becomes the new stable state \cite{balling2019diagnosing}.
+This has been observed in the onset of paroxysmal atrial fibrillation \cite{rikkert2016slowing} and epilepsy \cite{kramer2012human}.
+In conclusion, the development and experimental validation of early warning signals for the onset of diseases is a promising direction that may have future therapeutic applications related to the prediction of therapeutic responses and clinical outcomes and the design of personalized treatments.